 Contact Energy operates several geothermal operations on the Wairakei-Tauhara geothermal system and undertakes a significant amount of work to understand why subsidence occurs and how it can be mitigated and managed.
 They work with independent experts at GNS Science to predict future rates of subsidence in the known 'subsidence bowls' in the Wairakei-Tauhara geothermal system and have independent land movement monitoring in place, with routine surveying of over 3,100 survey marks spread across 120 square kilometres.

-If you would like to know more about subsidence in the Wairakei-Tauhara geothermal area please contact Contact Energy on 07 376 2100.
+If you would like to know more about subsidence in the Wairakei-Tauhara geothermal area please call the Contact Energy Community line on 0800 000 458.